viveknarang/krama-AI/README.md

 # Introduction

-Krama AI is an ecommerce AI platform that provides a portfolio of novel and powerful features to build an online store.
+Krama AI is an e-commerce AI platform that provides a portfolio of novel and powerful features to build an online e-commerce store.
 The headless, API-first approach allows our customers to utilize platform features to build online stores with exceptional flexibility.
-Using Krama AI, businesses can build online stores with user interface of their choice - be it a website, a mobile app or any other possible interface.
-Krama AI provides basic ecommerce platform components such as catalog, orders & shopping cart as well as advanced features such as sophisticated search capabilities using the Search API,sophisticated recommendation features to increase sales conversion and customer engagement.
+Using Krama AI, individuals and businesses can build online e-commerce stores with user interface of their choice - be it a website, a mobile app or any other possible interface.
+Krama AI provides basic e-commerce platform components such as catalog, orders & shopping cart as well as advanced features such as sophisticated search capabilities, recommendation features to increase sales conversion rates and customer engagement.
 Krama AI also plans to provide sophisticated analytics & insights API that will give a competitive edge to businesses and will open new avenues for better customer engagement, inventory planning and price optimization and much more ...
 Stay tuned!

+Krama AI is using state-of-art open-source software platforms and technologies to provide you with the best performance, better than any other SaaS platform in the market today.

 Krama AI is powered by: